solo-io/workshops/gloo/gloo/README.md

 EOF
 ```

-The creation of the virtual service exposes the Kubernetes service through the gateway, we can make a test using the following command to open the browser:
+The creation of the virtual service exposes the Kubernetes service through the gateway.

+We can make access the application using the web browser by running the following command:

 ```
 /opt/google/chrome/chrome $(glooctl proxy url)/productpage
 ```

-It should return the book info demo application webpage, note that the review stars are black.
+It should return the book info demo application webpage.
+Note that the review stars are black.
 ![Lab](images/1.png)

 ### Routing to multiple Upstreams

-In many use case we need to route traffic to two different versions of the application for testing a new feature for example, in this step we are going to create a virtual service that routes to two different Upstreams:
+In many use cases we need to route traffic to two different versions of the application to test a new feature.
+For example, in this step, we are going to create a virtual service that routes to two different Upstreams:

 The first step is to create a version 3 of our demo service: